XaviPat01/PounceBot/README.md

 ### Bot 1 : Pounce Bot

-A bot to help quizmasters automate the process of pounce and answer compilation
+A bot to help quizmasters automate the process of pounce and answer compilation in online quizzes

 #### Commands
 | QM Commands  | Description |